OTTAWA -- Detroit Red Wings forward Gustav Nyquist skated circles around the Ottawa Senators on Saturday.

 The Red Wings needed three seconds of a penalty to Senators defenseman Mark Borowiecki early in the third period to tie the game 2-2.

-With Borowiecki off for interference, Detroit's Pavel Datsyuk won a faceoff straight back from Jean-Gabriel Pageau, the second time the Red Wings won that matchup for a goal.
+With Borowiecki off for interference, Datsyuk won a faceoff straight back from Jean-Gabriel Pageau, the second time the Red Wings won that matchup for a goal.

 The Senators played a strong first period and led 1-0 on Mike Hoffman's 11th goal of the season, but the Red Wings tied the game with 14 seconds left.

-After Anderson (24 saves) froze the puck with 41 seconds left, Senators coach Dave Cameron sent Pageau, a recent call-up from the American Hockey League, out for the faceoff against Datsyuk.
+After Anderson (24 saves) froze the puck with 41 seconds to go, Cameron sent Pageau, a recent call-up from the American Hockey League, out for the faceoff against Datsyuk.

 The Red Wings veteran won the draw, and Zetterberg shot wide to Anderson's right.
-The carom off the end boards was controlled by Detroit wing Justin Abdelkader, who got body position on Ottawa defensemen Codi Ceci and Jared Cowen in front of the net as the puck came out the other side.
+The carom off the end boards was controlled by Abdelkader, who got body position on Cowen and defensemen Cody Ceci in front of the net as the puck came out the other side.

-Abdelkader's shot along the goal line hit Anderson and went into the net for his eighth goal of the season.
+Abdelkader's backhand along the goal line hit Anderson and went into the net.

 The Red Wings are at the Boston Bruins on Monday, when the Senators host the Buffalo Sabres.